Pain in the Shin

 I have found both from personal experience and from working with many clients, that this form of treatment is the most effective.
-The application of heat and deep tissue massage on the affected area seems to bring the best results.
+The application of heat and deep tissue massage to the affected area seems to bring the best results.
 If you suffer from shin splints, be sure to spend at least a few minutes massaging the affected area both before and after you exercise.

-Once most of the pain has been reduced, it is time to move onto your treatment's rehabilitation phase.
-This phase aims to regain the strength, power, endurance, flexibility of the muscle and tendons that have been injured.
+Once most of the pain has been reduced, it is time to move on to your treatment's rehabilitation phase.
+This phase aims to regain the strength, power, endurance, and flexibility of the muscle and tendons that have been injured.

 This article first appeared in: